onezisone/Course3/README.md

 `lapply(Data,class)`
 `lapply(activityNames,class)`

 ####Replace Data$activity with respectives activityNames via looping.
-Then check updated values to verify the it is done properlly.
+Then check updated values to verify the it is done properly(should replace 6 different integer to characters of 6 different activities).

 `for (i in 1:6){`
  ` Data$activity[Data$activity == i] <- as.character(activityNames[i,2])`